 DSA is a life saver, especially for companies that have an extensive roster of products and services.
 This is where you funnel the money you saved by beating click fraud into: if used well, DSA can scale your impressions and clicks, while lowering your CPC.

 While call tracking is by no means limited to PPC, it isn’t restricted to Google either.
-Last year, Facebook introduced a Call Now button that you can add to your mobile ads:
+Facebooks Call Now button can be added to your mobile ads to increase conversion:

 Facebook also tells you how many people your ad reached and how many of them clicked the Call Now button.